 Until the mid 1990s you could actually walk across the top of Pont du Gard aqueduct.
 I did it (pictured above in 1991….in my MUCH younger days) and am surprised I didn’t fall off and die as there were no railings or barriers.
 Today, there are guided tours; however, they only take you through the top channel (and they certainly won’t let you go on top).

 While you cannot walk across the top, you can take advantage of the outdoor activities in the area and have a picnic along the shores of the river.
 Kayaking on the Gardon river and passing under the Pont du Gard is an experience that I highly recommend.
-I wrote about this experience in this post.
+I wrote about this experience in this post about 5 Activities You Can Do At Pont du Gard (And 1 You Can’t).

 Attending a sound and light show (especially if there are fireworks) will also be incredibly memorable.
 I hope they repeat “Les Féeries du Pont” that I attended in 2017.
 The audience was spread out on the shores of the river, facing the grand arches and food trucks served inventive meals just before the entertainment began.
 Illuminated characters mingled amongst the crowd and an announcer provided commentary to go along with the show and fireworks.
 Keep your eyes open for future special events.